NCBI-Hackathons/Metabolomics-Data-Portal/README.md

 ## Data formats
 - Input data
-  - tabular data with rows as metabolites and columns as samples; columns should be transformed Z-scores
+  - tabular data with rows as metabolites and columns as samples; data should be transformed Z-scores
 - [Example data](https://github.com/NCBI-Hackathons/Metabolomics-Data-Portal/tree/master/data)